oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 In the traditional client-server authentication model, the client requests an access-restricted resource (protected resource) on the server by authenticating with the server using the resource owner's credentials.
-In order to provide third-party applications access to restricted resources, the resource owner shares its credentials with the third party.
+In order to provide applications access to restricted resources, the resource owner shares their credentials with the application.
 This creates several problems and limitations:

-*  Third-party applications are required to store the resource owner's credentials for future use, typically a password in clear-text.
+*  Applications are required to store the resource owner's credentials for future use, typically a password in clear-text.

 *  Servers are required to support password authentication, despite the security weaknesses inherent in passwords.

-*  Third-party applications gain overly broad access to the resource owner's protected resources, leaving resource owners without any ability to restrict duration or access to a limited subset of resources.
+*  Applications gain overly broad access to the resource owner's protected resources, leaving resource owners without any ability to restrict duration or access to a limited subset of resources.